davecalderwood/FinanceApp/README.md

 Side effects are actions that can change our component state in an unpredictable fashion (that have caused 'side effects'). useEffect accepts a callback function (called the 'effect' function), which will by default run every time the component re-renders.
+Gets called when the component mounts, unmounts and any of it's dependencies change.
+You can think of useEffect Hook as componentDidMount, componentDidUpdate, and componentWillUnmount combined.

 ```
 const [value, setValue] = useState('initial');